$q_T$-slicing with multiple jets

 Overall, this work outlines a promising pathway for achieving high-precision QCD calculations in multi-jet final states, paving the way for further advancements in theoretical and experimental high-energy physics.

-{\it Acknowledgements --} We thank Yang-Ting Chien for collaboration in the early stages of this project and Hai-Tao Li for the helpful discussion.
+{\it Acknowledgements --} We thank Yang-Ting Chien for collaboration in the early stages of this project and Hai-Tao Li for helpful discussions.
 R.J.F. and D.Y.S. are supported by the National Science Foundations of China under Grant No.~12275052, No.~12147101.
+D.Y.S. is also supported by the Innovation Program for Quantum Science and Technology under grant No. 2024ZD0300101.
 R.R.~is supported by the European Union’s Horizon Europe research and innovation programme under the Marie Sk\l{}odowska-Curie project ``SoftSERVE-NGL'' with grant agreement No. 101108359, and acknowledges prior funding through the Royal Society grant URF\textbackslash{}R1\textbackslash{}201500.
 B.W.~is supported by the European Research Council project ERC-2018-ADG-835105 YoctoLHC; by the project CEX2023-001318-M financed by MCIN/AEI/10.13039/- 501100011033; by the Spanish Research State Agency under projects PID2020-119632GBI00 and PID2023-152762NB-I00; by Xunta de Galicia under the ED431F 2023/10 project; by Xunta de Galicia (Centro singular de investigaci\'on de Galicia accreditation 2019-2022); and by the European Union ERDF.

 \onecolumngrid {S-\arabic{equation}}